JoA-MoS/JoA-MoS.github.io/_posts/2017-10-04-hosting-angular-cli-app-on-gh-project-page-in-6-steps.md

 ### Cons
 * No database
-* No refresh or deep linking - you might be able make something work using the patern followed here but it wont be easy https://github.com/jekyll/jekyll-redirect-from
+* No refresh or deep linking - you might be able make something work using the pattern followed here but it wont be easy https://github.com/jekyll/jekyll-redirect-from

 ### Considerations
 * API communication must be done over https, so your api server must be using a ssl certificate and running https.